PanosGreg/Invoke-AzCommand/readme.md

 ## Timeout settings

+The `Invoke-AzCommand` has two different parameters regarding timeouts.
+This is a quick clarification on what each one does.
 - **Execution Timeout**
 Once the script reaches the remote host, then this is the time needed to run that script on that VM (but does not include the time needed to send the results back).
 When the Execution timeout expires then the runspace job that runs on the remote host is stopped and any output up to that point is collected.